goadesign/goa.design/content/implement/encoding.md

 with a decoder.
 The value `application/json` is mapped to the JSON decoder, `application/xml` to the XML decoder and `application/gob` to the gob decoder.
 The JSON decoder is also used when the `Content-Type` header is missing or does not match one of the known values.
-If decoding fails Goa writes an error response using status code 400 and the [ErrInvalidEncoding](https://goa.design/v1/reference/goa/#variables) error to write the body (see [Error Handling](/v1/implement/error_handling/) for more information on how errors translate to HTTP responses).
+If decoding fails Goa calls the error handler registered when creating the HTTP server (see [Error Handling](/implement/error_handling/) for more information on how errors translate to HTTP responses).

 ### Writing a Custom Decoder